ccammack/ccammack.com/content/posts/create-a-centralized-backup-server-with-freebsd/index.md

 My backup procedure calls for swapping the drives every morning.
 When a fresh drive is inserted, the system will automatically mount it and begin making backups.
 Backups will repeat periodically until early the next morning and then the system will automatically unmount the drive so it can be swapped for the next one.

-To do this, the backup script relies on three functions: the *initialize* and *terminate* functions will mount and unmount the backup drive, preparing for backup and cleaning up afterwards;
+To do this, the script relies on three functions: the *initialize* and *terminate* functions will mount and unmount the backup drive, preparing for backup and cleaning up afterwards;
 the *backup* function performs the backup commands, sleeping for a while between each iteration.
+If any command inside the *initialize* function fails, the *backup* function will be skipped, but the *terminate* function will still run for cleanup.

 All three functions redirect their command outputs to the system logger and emit one or more colors to *stdout* so the script can display the results of each step on the blink(1).
-If any command inside the *initialize* function fails, the *backup* function will be skipped, but the *terminate* function will still run for cleanup.
+This example script flashes *blue* during the *backup* step and then a repeating sequence of three *green* or *red* lights at the end to indicate the results of the *initialize*, *backup* and *terminate* functions, respectively.

 The second half of the backup script implements these three functions plus a couple of helper functions.